The Australian Supplier Comparison

 A cheap vial without a current batch record isn't a bargain; it's an unknown.

-You're comparing how much the seller shows before money leaves your account.
+You are comparing how much the seller shows before money leaves your account.

 Batch ID visible before checkout